nikajerkovic/Amazon-Scraper/README.md

   !scrapy crawl Amazon -o data.csv
 ```

-You can display data using Pandas with commands shown below:
+You can display data using Pandas with commands shown below.

 ```bash
   import pandas as pd